About Council meetings

 Petitions and online Council meetings

-To submit a petition to, please email it to firstname.lastname@example.org by 12 noon on the day of meeting.
+To submit a petition to, please email it to firstname.lastname@example.org by 12pm (noon) on the day of meeting.

-In accordance with the Governance Rules, the lead petitioner may address the meeting for up to 2 minutes.
+In accordance with our Governance Rules, the lead petitioner may address the Council meeting for up to 2 minutes.

 Once your petition has been submitted, Council officers will:

 - confirm receipt of your petition via return email